eclipse-theia/theia-cloud/documentation/Naming.md

 ## Theia Cloud

-In general documentation and free text, use the standard project name, **Theia Cloud** (with a space).
+In general documentation and free text, use the standard project name **Theia Cloud** (with a space).
 Avoid spaces in technical contexts.

 ## `theia-cloud.io`